NickAllenov-DE/NickAllenov-DE/README.md

 - ⚡ Fun fact: ...
 -->

 My name is Nikolai Allenov.
-I'm a Data Engineer
+I'm a Data Engineer with a unique combination of medical experience and deep knowledge in data processing.
+I specialize in ETL, Big Data, data orchestration and machine learning processes.
+I am looking for opportunities to apply my experience in projects with a real impact on the world, especially in the field of medicine and healthcare.